Enabling stable preservation of ML algorithms in high-energy physics with petrifyML: Converting neural networks to

 \subsubsection{Validation}

-The \texttt{--write-validation} option will write a \cpp{} file that will carry out inference using both the original version of the \lwtnn\ network and the new \onnx\ version, comparing the result.
-As it is only evaluated on one set of input features, it is not a comprehensive validation, but it is a useful first check, and will provide much of the tiresome boiler-plate for the conscientious but potentially time-strapped user who wishes to write a more comprehensive validation script.
+The \texttt{--write-validation} option writes a \cpp{} file that performs inference using both the original version of the \lwtnn\ network and the new \onnx\ version, comparing the result.
 It is the responsibility of the user to make sure both \lwtnn{} and \onnxruntime\ (neither of which are requirements to run the converter) are correctly installed and linked.
-The input features are randomly generated, using the normalisation information contained within the \lwtnn{} \texttt{json} file to produce inputs at a ``physically reasonable'' scale.
+The input features for the inference are randomly generated, using the normalisation information contained within the \lwtnn{} \texttt{json} file to produce inputs at a ``physically reasonable'' scale.
+Inference is performed only one set of input features but repeated calls to \petrifyML\ will result in different randomly generated input features unless the random seed is fixed using the \texttt{--seed} flag.
+Certainly, this is not a comprehensive validation, but it is a useful first check, and will provide much of the tiresome boiler-plate for the conscientious but potentially time-strapped user who wishes to write a more comprehensive validation script.